 As we don't cover premium items or surfaces, coverage will be for standard equivalents.
 We use several third party estimates for averages. , including http://www.homeadvisor.com/cost/cleaning-services/clean-carpeting/#

-For example, if you need to get your carpet cleaned due to damage, the national average is $174 for a whole home carpet cleaning.
+For example, if you need to get a stain on your carpet, the national average cost to remove the stain is $174.
 (Data as of Q1 2017 from http://www.homeadvisor.com/cost/cleaning-services/clean-carpeting/#)

 For example, if you needed a counter repaired, the national average is $346 (Data as of Q1 2017 from http://www.homeadvisor.com/cost/cabinets-and-countertops/repair-countertops/)